kailash-manasarovar/statement/docs/timeline/2024/february.md

 - He is, apparently, a homeless drug addict from Portland Oregon but he baits me with information only the people of Dénia would know.
 - For a few days or maybe a week or so running up to the 19th February, I see his irrelevant and sporadic posts on my timeline, at the top; posts that suggest he is enduring a romantic obsession.
 - I empathize; and I think it could be the trumpet teacher, or someone close to him.
-- He gives many details of things only he, the Canos, or their associates could know.
+- He gives many details of things only he, the Cano-Lopezes, or their associates could know.
 - To be honest, I'm so desperate to communicate with the trumpet teacher, I believe everyone I interact with online could be him.
 - I'm aware, also, that even if these people are not the trumpet teacher, something I'm pretty sure is the case, the trumpet teacher will see all my attempts at communication anyways.
 - (That was really my state of mind, and my approach to the online abuse the whole time.)
 - I tell him I don't believe he is who he says he is.
-- He posts an identification document for Mark Moseley from Portland Oregon, in exactly the same way other accounts have done; for example [`@lucyinbetween`](https://x.com/lucyinbetween).
+- He posts an identification document for Mark Moseley from Portland Oregon, in exactly the same way other accounts have done; for example [`@lucyinbetween`](https://x.com/lucyinbetween) (Lucy Adams from North London, Paul's friend).
 - I guess now that the account was another delegate, hacked, or stolen account.
-- It concerns me these people have copies of apparently genuine identity documents.
+- It concerns me these people have copies of apparently genuine identity documents from all over the world.
 - He tells me how he had prayed incessantly for something, for help, and I came along.
 - It seemed reasonable to me, still does.
 - He asks me would I die for him.
 I do not respond.